victorelgersma/markdown-resume/resume.md

 # Victor Elgersma

-**Junior Fullstack Developer with a background in Physics and Filmmaking**
+**Junior Fullstack Developer with a background in Physics and Video Production** elgersmav@gmail.com | github.com/victorelgersma

 ## Education